Toloka/docs/en/guide/concepts/solution-architecture.md

 ## Troubleshooting {#problem-solution}

-#### I have a complex task.
-How do I break it down to get high-quality results?
+{% cut "I have a complex task.
+How do I break it down to get high-quality results?" %}

 If your task contains many objects of different types, you should break it down.
 For example, you can ask users to select numbers in the first project, doorways and windows in the second project, walls in the third project, and plumbing in the fourth project.